 This shish kabob recipe features tender marinated beef, peppers and onions, all skewered together and grilled to perfection.
 Shish kabobs are a quick and easy meal option that can also be cooked in the oven during cooler weather months.

-You just can’t go wrong with shish kabobs – they’re fun to eat, simple to make, and can easily be customized to suit your family’s tastes.
-Add a side of steamed rice and a salad, and you’ll have a restaurant quality meal that’s sure to earn you rave reviews from family and friends.
+You just can’t go wrong with classic shish kabobs – they’re fun to eat, simple to make, and can easily be customized to suit your family’s tastes.
+Add some side dishes like black eyed pea salad, mushroom rice, crock pot baked potatoes and roasted cherry tomatoes, then you’ll have a restaurant quality meal that’s sure to earn you rave reviews from family and friends.
+You can even add some tzatziki sauce for dipping!

 A great shish kabob is flavored with a fabulous marinade.
 First make a marinade with soy sauce, lemon juice, olive oil and seasonings.
 Place cubes of steak in the marinade and let them soak up all the flavors for at least an hour.
 Skewer the marinated steak with peppers and onions and the kabobs are ready to go on the grill.
 Grill the kabobs until the steak is cooked through and the veggies are slightly tender.
 Add a sprinkle of parsley, then serve and enjoy.